sdi0700224/MultiLayerSorter/README.md

 Project has nested forks for second layer of Processes.
 It uses one pipe for every child and so do the children with each sorter.
 Reading of file is been done once in main to get Record num and one time in each sorter, using the range that belongs to it.
-I made a common file for Sorting, but with different defines in Makefile, so it uses different algorythm each time.
+I made a common file for Sorting, but with different defines in Makefile, so it uses different algorithm each time.
 No handle for edgecases that load is less than 1 for all sorters, just throwing an error.

 RecordReader: Does the file reading job plus compare function